- Monroe One

 -

-School provided and Personal Electronic Devices shall be used in accordance with the Code of Conduct and O'Connor Academy School Wide Expectations.
+School-provided and personal electronic devices shall be used in accordance with the Code of Conduct and O'Connor Academy's school-wide expectations.

 -

-DASA- Dignity for All Students Act seeks to provide students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment and bullying on school property.
+The Dignity for All Students Act (DASA) seeks to provide students with a safe and supportive environment free from discrimination, intimidation, taunting, harassment, and bullying on school property.

-Behaviors occurring off of school property and on the bus may be considered for a DASA referral if it impacts students from feeling safe and supported within the school environment.
+Behaviors occurring off school property and on the bus may be considered for a DASA referral if they impact students' sense of safety and support within the school environment.

 - Darrin McCormick, Assistant Principal